samyachour/Corelogic_Challenge/README.md

 Corelogic's data did not include all surrounding homes for every property.
 Obviously the houses on the border of this giant list of homes don't have data on all surrounding houses.

 So it was incomplete, and I went searching for more data.
+#
+#
+#
 ## The solution
 My goal was to output a single number that would rate the view obstruction as accurately as possible.
-Other solutions to the challenge included GUIs, webapps,
+Other solutions to the challenge included GUIs and webapps, but my philosophy was, "this is a data science challenge, let's just analyze the data as accurately as possible."
 ### The Found Data

 I used four distinct sources to solve this problem...